-- · Personal information, such as your name and C# - A current résumé - Name and email of a faculty member who will provide a recommendation for you - · An online transcript release
+Personal information, such as your name and C#

+A current résumé

+An online transcript release

 Upon completion of the application process, career services staff will verify that you meet the minimum requirements and have submitted the necessary documents.
 Once verification is complete, you will be added to the co-op applicant pool.